-I proposed that if I were to do training for actual employment, I can see myself heading in one particular direction and I don’t think any course exists because there are no qualifications required.
+I proposed that if I were to do training for the career that I see myself heading towards I don’t think any course exists because there are no qualifications required.
 I’ve been asked to apply for this job on a few occasions now and each time I couldn’t.
 It’s also a position where women are really needed and the government supposedly supports their employment in.
 Lately though more people are suggesting it’s an option for me and I’m seriously considering it.
 So can you imagine the laugh we had when I asked about training to become a TD?
-Thats an Irish member of parliament for anyone unfamiliar with the Irish system.
 Think about it.
 There are no qualifications needed.
 No standards to be reached.
 For the majority all you need to be is a great salesperson, capable of spoofing your way to a vote with a smile.
-I reckon most of them have never even written a submission to policy.
+I reckon a lot have never even written a submission to policy.

 If I am to go this route I have major training needs because I’m too honest and I’m not a great salesperson, especially when it comes to selling myself.
 I also have epilepsy so some challenges other candidates don’t have in relation to observation and memory ability – I won’t remember everybody and their granny!
 However none of these shortcomings have stopped me being effective at policy shaping and change making to date.
 I get the job done even if I have to double check everyone’s name, a few times.

 So running for election is something I am now considering because at this stage I am sick to death of waiting for the job to be done by people who live on 5 year plans.
 I’ve watched it from many sides, see that it’s a slow process, know that change is necessary and know that I have the experience, patience, perseverance and vision to do the job better than many in there.
 Imagine if I could get the right training.
 I’d be the first TD qualified to do the job 🙂 Time will tell.